ferrarisf50/StackOverflow_2019/README.md

 ## Project Motivation<a name="motivation"></a>

+The Stack Overflow Annual Developer Survey [See here](https://insights.stackoverflow.com/survey) contains nearly 90000 responses fielded from over 170 countries and dependent territories.
+The survey examines all aspects of the developer experience from career satisfaction and job search to education and opinions on open source software.
+In this project, I will explore this survey dataset, specially focused on mining the people who identify themself as a data scientist.
+Data scientist is a very popular job since 2010s.
+A data scientist job openning will attract hundreds of applicants to submit their resume, I am interested what you should have to become a data scientist, also the things that you should add into your resume.
+The project attempt to give answers to the following three questions:

+What skill and education background data scientist has?

+What salary does data scientist earn comparing to other developer?

+What features make data scientist distnct in this survey?

 ## File Descriptions <a name="files"></a>

 There is only one notebook Stackoverflow_survey_2019.ipynb.
 It contains all analysis and answers for the 3 questions.
-A content at the beginning in the notebook helps read and
+A content at the top of the notebook helps jumping to the specific section.

 ## Results<a name="results"></a>